 Enterprise's strategy is focused on building and managing an integrated network of midstream energy assets (including salt domes, and fractionation and natural gas processing plants) to take advantage of growing US market demand for natural gas, NGLs, crude oil and refined products.

-In 2014 it teamed up with Plains All American Pipeline to jointly begin building a new condensate gathering system into their Three Rivers terminal and doubling the mainline capacity on their Eagle Ford Joint Venture Pipeline from Three Rivers to Corpus Christi, Texas.
+In 2014 the company teamed up with Plains All American Pipeline to jointly begin building a new condensate gathering system into their Three Rivers terminal and doubling the mainline capacity on their Eagle Ford Joint Venture Pipeline from Three Rivers to Corpus Christi, Texas.

 That year Enterprise also completed construction of the first segment of the Aegis pipeline between Mont Belvieu and Beaumont, Texas.
 Supplying petrochemical customers, this 60-mile segment of 20-inch diameter pipeline is part of the 270-mile Aegis ethane pipeline that will create a 500-mile header system from Corpus Christi to the Mississippi River in Louisiana.

-In 2013 the company announced plans to develop two refined products export facilities to meet the growing demand for additional refined products export capability on the US Gulf Coast.
+In 2014 the company developed two refined products export facilities to meet the growing demand for additional refined products export capability on the US Gulf Coast.
 The Beaumont marine terminal will initially handle Panamax size vessels.
 Subsequently, its expanded marine terminal on the Houston Ship Channel will handle up to Aframax class vessels.